** UPDATE **

 Did you know that most new roasters generally have a few issues or problems when they are initially assembled and commissioned on-site ?

-Sometimes, these issues can take weeks and weeks (or months) to reffectively esolve - besides the lost time there is that huge sense of frustration, especially if you are a new brand trying to win clients.
+Sometimes, these issues can take weeks and weeks (or months) to effectively resolve - besides the lost time there is that huge sense of frustration, especially if you are a new brand trying to win clients.

-When you buy a used roaster, you know upfront that it works properly - you can see it running, roast coffee on it and taste what's in the cup!.
+When buying a used roaster, you know upfront that it works properly - see it running, roast coffee on it and taste what's in the cup!.

 All the teething problems have been resolved and the entire system works as a solution.